gmarpons/Barcelona_Database_Apps/README.md

 ```
 For more information on the combination of R code and the very simple Markdown language, you must also visit the [RMarkdown website](https://github.com/rstudio/rmarkdown#readme).

+## Contact

-For more information on the script or any suggestion (very welcome!), contact us at analisi.guanyem@gmail.com.
+For more information on the scripts, suggestions (very welcome!) or any other thing, please contact us at analisi.guanyem@gmail.com.